COMP SCI 7036 - Software Engineering in Industry

 North Terrace Campus - Semester 1 - 2014

 General Course Information

-Course Code COMP SCI 7036 Course Software Engineering in Industry Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Corequisites COMP SCI 7096A Incompatible Enrolments must be approved by Head of School or Nominees Restrictions Available to M Software Engin students only Course Description This course will involve lectures and research into advanced topics concerning current software engineering methodologies and techniques.
+Course Code COMP SCI 7036 Course Software Engineering in Industry Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Corequisites COMP SCI 7096A Incompatible Enrolments must be approved by Head of School or Nominees Restrictions Available to M Software Engin students only Course Description This course will involve lectures and research into advanced topics concerning current software engineering methodologies and techniques.
 The course will include lectures on the advanced topics in software engineering and guest lectures by software engineering practitioners from local industry on how software engineering methodologies are implemented.
 Lectures will be accompanied by site visits where students will gain a better understanding of the sort of products produced and the challenges involved in producing these products.
 There will also be an opportunity to talk with members of actual development teams who are responsible for particular software engineering related roles.
 Students will be guided to conduct preliminary research on selected topics relevant to software engineering industry practice.
 Students will be asked to produce two research reports which present their understanding, findings, and critical assessment of software engineering practices in industry.